 A list of the UK retailers included in the study comprises; B&Q, Homebase, Screwfix, Wickes, The Range, Toolstation, Maxwells, Worleys, Ray Grahams, Partridges, Pickles, Lindley’s, Moles, Crocket the Ironmonger, Langbridge Home Hardware, Hunts of Marlow, Firn’s

 Bazaarvoice connects brands and retailers to consumers, so that every shopping experience feels personal.
-From search and discovery to purchase and advocacy, Bazaarvoice’s solutions reach in-market shoppers, personalise their experiences, and give them the confidence to buy.
+From search and discovery to purchase and advocacy, Bazaarvoice’s solutions reach in-market shoppers, personalize their experiences, and give them the confidence to buy.
 Each month in the Bazaarvoice Network, more than 900 million consumers view and share authentic content including reviews, questions and answers, and social photos across 5,700 brand and retail websites.
-Across the network, Bazaarvoice billions of shopper signals monthly — data that powers high-efficiency digital advertising and personalisation with unmatched relevance.
+Across the network, Bazaarvoice billions of shopper signals monthly — data that powers high-efficiency digital advertising and personalization with unmatched relevance.

 Founded in 2005, Bazaarvoice is headquartered in Austin, Texas with offices in North America, Europe, and Australia.
 For more information, visit www.bazaarvoice.com.